 Etanercept is given by subcutaneous injection.
 The usual dose for psoriasis is 50 mg twice weekly for the first twelve weeks, then once weekly.
 After initial counselling and training by a health professional on how to prepare and inject the drug, patients can usually self-administer at home using a pre-filled syringe or autoinjector.
 Injections are usually into the thigh, abdomen or upper arm.
 A different site should be used at each injection to reduce soreness and prevent the skin from becoming tender, red, bruised or hard.

-Etanercept can be give alone or if necessary, in combination with topical treatments, methotrexate, and/or phototherapy.
+Etanercept can be given alone or if necessary, in combination with topical treatments, methotrexate, and/or phototherapy.

 In children, the dose is 0.8 mg/kg up to a maximum dose of 50 mg once weekly.

-Etanercept injections needs to be kept cold, including when travelling.
+Etanercept injections need to be kept cold, including when travelling.
 See travel letter, which explains the need to carry the medication as hand luggage.